dev-EthanJ/Basic_Python_with_Data_Crawling/README.md

 9. Python crawling with browserless and `requests`

 10. Python OOP
-: Structures and Classes, Ingeritance and Overriding
+: Structures and Classes, Inheritance and Overriding

 <br>